Greg Abbott’s response to the latest Texas mass shooting shouldn’t come as a surprise

 “As Texas governor, he’s had about 10 mass shootings and each time there are calls for dramatic action and he’s dealt with calls in a particular way which is concluding that he’s not going to take significant action so there’s no need to go through the pretence.”

-It’s now four days since the latest horror mass shooting in Texas.
+It’s now five days since the latest horror mass shooting in Texas.

 Children have been left to grow up without their mothers, fathers without their sons.